-- 5.08(5)(f) Collaborate with teacher-librarians and/or other library personnel and resource specialists to instruct students on how to gain access to, retrieve, analyze, synthesize and evaluate information and to incorporate information-gathering literacy skills into curriculum delivery and into the enhancements of standards-aligned learning. - 5.08(5)(g) accurately assess, document and report ongoing student achievement in a timely and concise manner. - 5.08(5)(h) communicate effectively with parents, families or guardians to involve them as participants and partners in student learning by providing them information about resources and by assisting and encouraging families in their efforts to support the academic progress of the learner from within the home environment by addressing cultural, socio-economic and linguistic diversity issues and other life-affecting conditions. - 5.08(5)(i) communicate about a variety of assessment results and their implications for and to students, parents, guardians, professionals, administrators and the community: - 5.08(5)(i)(i) effectively interpret and communicate orally and in writing student assessment results to a variety of stakeholders, including, but not limited to, those involved in instructional and support services planning and delivery, students and their parents/guardians; - 5.08(5)(i)(ii) assist students in transferring and applying acquired knowledge and skills to home, community and work life; - 5.08(5)(i)(iii) assist students in their transition from one setting or level to another in collaboration with family, educators, other professionals and relevant community representatives as appropriate; and - 5.08(5)(i)(iv) identify and utilize resources and strategies that promote effective partnerships between students, families, school, district and other programs and the community. - 5.08(6) The special education generalist is knowledgeable about orientation of instruction toward meeting student need(s); responsive to the unique needs and experiences students bring to the classroom, including those based on culture, community, ethnicity, economics, linguistics, age-appropriateness and innate learning abilities; understands learning exceptionalities and conditions that affect the rate and extent of student learning and the adaptation of instruction for all learners and is able to: - 5.08(6)(a) employ a wide variety of teaching techniques to match the intellectual, emotional, physical and social level of each student and is able to select a wide variety of ageappropriate teaching strategies and materials to achieve different curricular purposes by: - 5.08(6)(a)(i) analyzing the unique strengths and needs of students with disabilities in relation to the learning process and life experience and planning and implementing instruction for appropriate student outcomes; and - 5.08(6)(a)(ii) incorporating and utilizing strategies that mitigate the influence of diversity on assessment, eligibility, programming, accessibility and placement of students with exceptional learning needs. - 5.08(6)(b) assist in the design and/or adaptation of standards-aligned instructional delivery in response to identified student need, including that of exceptional learners and of
+5.08(5)(c)(i) provide information to general classroom teachers about how to evaluate and match specific learner needs and strengths with appropriate curriculum and instruction strategies to optimize student engagement and learning; and appropriate student outcomes; and teach strategies to improve cognitive processes associated with various kinds of learning, including but not limited to those related to critical and creative thinking; problemstructuring and problem-solving; invention; and memorization and recall and provide strategies to address each so that students are assisted in mastering academic standards through the educator's application of knowledge related to the 21st-century skills, cognitive, communication, physical, cultural, social, educational, self-determination, transitional and affective needs of all students, including those with disabilities.
+Collaborate with teacher-librarians and/or other library personnel and resource specialists to instruct students on how to gain access to, retrieve, analyze, synthesize and evaluate information and to incorporate information-gathering literacy skills into curriculum delivery and into the enhancements of standards-aligned learning. accurately assess, document and report ongoing student achievement in a timely and concise manner. communicate effectively with parents, families or guardians to involve them as participants and partners in student learning by providing them information about resources and by assisting and encouraging families in their efforts to support the academic progress of the learner from within the home environment by addressing cultural, socio-economic and linguistic diversity issues and other life-affecting conditions. communicate about a variety of assessment results and their implications for and to students, parents, guardians, professionals, administrators and the community: effectively interpret and communicate orally and in writing student assessment results to a variety of stakeholders, including, but not limited to, those involved in instructional and support services planning and delivery, students and their parents/guardians; 5.08(5)(i)(ii) assist students in transferring and applying acquired knowledge and skills to home, community and work life; 5.08(5)(i)(iii) assist students in their transition from one setting or level to another in collaboration with family, educators, other professionals and relevant community representatives as appropriate; and 5.08(5)(i)(iv) identify and utilize resources and strategies that promote effective partnerships between students, families, school, district and other programs and the community.
+The special education generalist is knowledgeable about orientation of instruction toward meeting student need(s); responsive to the unique needs and experiences students bring to the classroom, including those based on culture, community, ethnicity, economics, linguistics, age-appropriateness and innate learning abilities; understands learning exceptionalities and conditions that affect the rate and extent of student learning and the adaptation of instruction for all learners and is able to: employ a wide variety of teaching techniques to match the intellectual, emotional, physical and social level of each student and is able to select a wide variety of age-appropriate teaching strategies and materials to achieve different curricular purposes by: 5.08(6)(a)(i) analyzing the unique strengths and needs of students with disabilities in relation to the learning process and life experience and planning and implementing instruction for